jyrkioraskari/mvdXMLChecker/README.md

 Online mvdXMLChecker: Use mvdXML to validate IFC models

-This code is based on the original work ot Chi Zhang in: https://github.com/BenzclyZhang/mvdXMLChecker
+This code is based on the original work of Chi Zhang in: https://github.com/BenzclyZhang/mvdXMLChecker